The Curse of Robert the Doll: Plot

-Emily Barker starts her new job as a night cleaner at the East Falls Museum, where the infamous Robert the Doll is on display.
-Almost immediately, she experiences eerie occurrences, objects moving, whispers in empty rooms, and cold drafts, signs that Robert’s evil presence is still alive.
+Emily Barker starts her new job as a night cleaner at the East Falls Museum, where the infamous haunted Robert the Doll is newly on display.
+She meets security guards Kevin and Stan and the head cleaner Ethel.
+Almost immediately, she experiences eerie occurrences, whispers in empty rooms and mysterious handprints, signs that Robert’s evil presence is still alive.
+Kevin and Emily grow closer and talk about their dreams.
+Kevin dreams of being a photographer whereas Emily went back to university in an effort to figure out her life's plan.